From batteries to nanostructures

 Electronic Materials and Processing

-Areas of interest include processing science and technology for electronic, optical, and magnetic materials, films, interfaces, and devices.
+Areas of interest include processing science and technology for electronic, optoelectronic, optical materials, films, interfaces, and devices.
 Specific topics include bulk crystal growth; thin film, surface, and interface growth; and interface modification to establish physical, chemical, and electrical properties of materials and structures; optical, e-beam, X-ray, ion-beam, and soft lithography; atomic layer and chemical vapor deposition for films and nanoscale materials; chemical mechanical polishing; liquid, vapor, ion-beam, and plasma etching and deposition; sputtering; anodization; evaporation; spin, dip, and spray coating; rapid thermal processing; surface modification, functionalization, and cleaning; 3D interconnects; process integration; and microfabricated systems.

 Electronic and Photonic Devices and Systems

 Areas of interest include fundamental properties and measurements of device fabrication and characteristics for electronic and photonic applications.
-Specific topics include thin film transistors; MOSFETs; bipolar devices; quantum devices; silicon, germanium, and related microelectronic and photonic devices; micro- and nano-electro-mechanical systems (MEMS and NEMS); solid state sensors; wide bandgap semiconductor materials and devices; photovoltaic energy conversion devices; phase change memories; graphene-based devices; plasmonics; power devices; silicon-on-insulator devices; and bioelectronics.
+Specific topics include thin film transistors; MOSFETs; bipolar devices; quantum devices; silicon, germanium, and related microelectronic and photonic devices; micro- and nano-electro-mechanical systems (MEMS and NEMS); solid state sensors; wide bandgap semiconductor materials and devices; photovoltaic energy conversion devices; memories; graphene-based devices; plasmonics; power devices; silicon-on-insulator devices; and bioelectronics.

 Luminescence and Display Materials, Devices, and Processing